JuliaAlgebra/FixedPolynomials.jl/README.md

 [FixedPolynomials.jl](https://github.com/saschatimme/FixedPolynomials.jl) is a library for *really fast* evaluation of multivariate polynomials.
-The latest benchmark results can be found [here](https://github.com/saschatimme/FixedPolynomials.jl/pull/3).
+[Here](https://github.com/saschatimme/FixedPolynomials.jl/pull/3) are the latest benchmark results.

 Since `FixedPolynomials` polynomials are optimised for fast evaluation they are not suited for construction of polynomials.